 The unsightly appearance of scars can weigh down your confidence.
-Whether from an accident, illness or burn, scars can form anywhere on your skin.
-Becker Plastics is a leading cosmetic and reconstructive surgery practice that offers expert scar revision for patients in Philadelphia, New Jersey, and beyond.
+Whether from an accident, illness, or burn, scars can form anywhere on your skin.
+Becker Plastic Surgery is a leading cosmetic and reconstructive surgery practice that offers expert scar revision for patients in Philadelphia, New Jersey, and beyond.

 Scars are permanent marks that an injury leaves behind after it heals.
 A wound due to an accident or other cause forces your body into a defensive stance.
 Your immune system rushes to patch up the opening like a hasty repairman.